List of Most Frequently Asked .Net Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 View – These are the components that display the view of the application in the form of UI.
 The view gets the information from the model objects for their display.
 They have components like buttons, drop boxes, combo box, etc.

-Controllers – They handle the User Interactions.
+Controllers – They handle user interactions.
 They are responsible for responding to the user inputs, work with the model objects, and pick a view to be rendered to the user.

 Q #17) What is the difference between Function and Stored procedure?